shravanandoria/reef_hackathon/README.md

 # reef_hackathon

-Quicklancer is a platform for freelancers where they can work quickly and securly
+Quicklance is the first decentralized platform for freelancers when they can find projects and work on them safely and get payments securly

+Find The Best Work For You!
+Request | Work | Earn

+Check the solidity file in the contracts folder